threefoldfoundation/threefold_data/content/news/new_farming_rewards/new_farming_rewards.md

 ## Important notes

 - All certified hardware is 100% dedicated to the ThreeFold Grid.
 While DIY nodes can be booted with a different Operating System, this is not possible with a Certified 3Node.
 - All certified hardware is automatically subject to the 3.0 Farming Logic.
-Read more [**HERE**](https://wiki.threefold.io/#/threefold__farming_logic3)
+Read more [**HERE**](https://wiki.threefold.io/#/threefold__farming_logic3).
 <br/>
 <br/>

-*P.S.
-If you're already a farmer and would like to be featured on our web presence please [fill out this form.](https://forms.gle/cW6uFUhkohSw81KT6) Let's introduce the world the farming community behind this awesome project!*
+_P.s.
+If you're already a farmer and would like to be featured on our websites please [fill out this form.](https://forms.gle/cW6uFUhkohSw81KT6) Let's introduce the world to the farming community behind this awesome project!_